 As noted previously, the primary criterion in evaluating the significance of a source category is, again, the relative magnitude of the U.S. GHG emissions.
 The EPA believes that NSPS source categories may be grouped into three tiers on the basis of magnitude of the U.S. GHG emissions, as follows:

 Source category(s) with GHG emissions substantially above the threshold.
 Such source category(s) have emissions of a large enough magnitude that they can be determined significant on the basis of the magnitude of emissions alone.
-As discussed later in this notice, EGUs are likely to not require consideration of other factors in order to determine significance.
+As discussed later in this documentdocument, EGUs are likely to not require consideration of other factors in order to determine significance.

 Source categories with an intermediate magnitude of the U.S. GHG emissions (i.e., those with emissions above the proposed threshold but less than the quantity emitted by the EGU category).
 For source categories with emissions above the proposed threshold, evaluation of the magnitude of the U.S. GHG emissions alone may be inconclusive.
-Rather, a significance determination would likely require an examination of the source category’s magnitude of emissions combined with a more detailed look at the secondary factors discussed elsewhere in this notice.
+Rather, a significance determination would likely require an examination of the source category’s magnitude of emissions combined with a more detailed look at the secondary factors discussed elsewhere in this documentdocument.

 Source categories with a small magnitude of GHG emissions (i.e., those with emissions below the proposed threshold).
-Source categories with a small magnitude of emissions will be deemed insignificant based on evaluation of the primary criterion alone, without detailed consideration of any secondary factors.
+Source categories with a small magnitude of emissions will be deemed insignificant based on evaluation of the primary criterion alone, without consideration of any secondary factors.

 D. Secondary Criteria for Determining Significance